shuyelin06/Obsidian-Notes/content/Graphics/The Graphics Pipeline.md

 3. **Rasterization Stage**: Finds all pixels that are considered inside the input triangles.
 4. **Pixel Processing Stage**: Executes a program per pixel to determine its color, and other per-pixel operations.

+Each of these stages are described more later.
+> Note that each of these stages is typically a pipeline in itself with several substages.

 ```mermaid
 graph LR
     1[Application Stage] -.-> 2[Geometry Processing Stage] -.-> 3[Rasterization Stage] -.-> 4[Pixel Processing Stage];
 ```

-Each of these stages are described more later.
-Note that each of these stages is typically a pipeline in itself with several substages.

 > [!Tip] Parallelism in the Graphics Pipeline
 > One of the major advantages of the graphics pipeline is that it is **highly parallelizable**!
-With the advent of the modern GPU, we can execute stages in parallel, letting us process huge quantities of data in real time (which is absolutely necessary for rendering).
+With the modern GPU, we can execute stages in parallel, letting us process huge quantities of data in real time (which is absolutely necessary for rendering).
 >
-> More information about this is covered in [[Parallelization With GPUs]]
+> More information about this is covered in [[Parallelization With GPUs]].

 Substages in the pipeline all have varying levels of programmability.
 They range from fully programmable ($P$), to configurable but not programmable ($C$), to completely fixed ($F$).
 > We will use these symbols to denote their programmability.